Hrunalaug Natural Hot Pool in South Iceland - the path leading to the pool

 Hrunalaug Natural Hot Pool in South Iceland -Hrunalaug pool

-Regína in Hrunalaug Natural Hot Pool in South Iceland -Relaxing in Hrunalaug pool
+Regína in Hrunalaug Natural Hot Pool in South Iceland -Relaxing in Laundry pool

-But then it came to my attention that some visitors' behaviour so saddened the owners of this lovely pool that the owners were even at one point thinking of destroying it with a bulldozer.
+Some visitors' behaviour so saddened the owners of this lovely pool that they were even at one point thinking of destroying it with a bulldozer.

 Inconsiderate visitors had been leaving a lot of rubbish by the pool, so the owners had to regularly clean it.